esha-kewalramani/table-project/README.md

 Table Project

-This is a beginner-friendly project created using HTML and CSS.
+This is a beginner-friendly table project created using HTML and CSS.

 📌 Features
 - Structured table using HTML